This chapter is about how to implement effective casework procedures.

 2.1.1 INTAKE CRITERIA

-The firm’s pro bono policy usually sets out the criteria for undertaking pro bono legal work, such as whether the work falls within the firm’s definition of pro bono legal work, whether it falls within one of the program’s areas of focus, whether the firm has the capacity and expertise to do the work.
+The firm’s pro bono policy usually sets out the criteria for undertaking pro bono legal work, such as whether the work falls within the firm’s definition of pro bono legal work, whether it falls within one of the practice’s areas of focus, whether the firm has the capacity and expertise to do the work.
 The intake of pro bono cases involves assessing each potential matter against these criteria.
 This will ensure that assessments are fair and defensible, and will help referring agencies to make successful referrals to the firm.

 Other intake considerations for pro bono casework include: